1956 Washington gubernatorial election: Republican Party

-Primary election results
+Results

 General election

 Henry Killman was nominated by the Socialist Labor Party of America in September and approved by the Secretary of State as the only minor party in the governor's race.

 Rosellini spent much of his campaigning proposing improvements to the state's institutions, including prisons and schools, while attacking the Langlie administration.
 Anderson, by contrast, made few promises and touted his qualifications as lieutenant governor.

 On November 6, Rosellini won the governorship and promised to promote bipartisanship and select state employees on merit rather than political qualifications.
 Anderson formally conceded to Rosellini the following morning, congratulating him on his victory and thanking his supporters.